 Make sure you assemble your tart right before serving.
 Otherwise your crust will get soggy and might break.

 While making a tart, towards the end of the blind baking process (about 5 minutes before it's done) you can brush the inside of the crust with egg whites.
 This will create a protective layer on top of your dough and prevent it from getting soggy.

 You can make the pastry cream the night before.
 When it's time to assemble, take pastry cream out of the fridge, transfer it to a mixing bowl and soften it by whisking vigourously.
 Don't worry if it's taking a little bit of time, just keep whisking.

 If the cream is not fully covered, the part that is exposed will dry out and become crusty.
 Make sure your cream is wrapped well.

 Before assembling the tart, make sure all of your components are fully cooled.
-Even a lukewarm crust or jelly might disturb the consistency of the pastry cream.

 I highly recommend not refrigerating or freezing this tart recipe.
 While a lot of pies and tarts can be frozen, this one is best consumed fresh.
 However the dough freezes very well, I always recommend having some of this dough ready in your fridge for emergency dessert craving situations or for when you have unexpected guests.